data-slinky/data-slinky.github.io/_posts/2016-08-04-surface_plots.md

 used it before.

 The dataset is some random economics data which I have no clue about.
-I just know that there is an x,y, z1, and z2 axis.
+I just know that there is an x, y, z1, and z2 axis.
 After reading in the data, we can plot with the following snippet.

 ```R